Yes, all of the courses offered by the Domestic Relations Office meet the requirements established by the Texas Family Code.

-The application fee is $25.00 and is not refundable.
+The Domestic Relations Office is a fee-for-service agency.
 Since there are many types of lawsuits, all fees for services are discussed with the applicant during the interview.

-Once your case is referred to the Domestic Relations Office, which can be by either court order or a written agreement, you visit our Intake Office on the 17th Floor of the Civil Courthouse at 201 Caroline, Suite 1709.
-The Intake Coordinator will review your case to determine if it is appropriate for mediation.
-After your case has been evaluated, you will be given directions to our main office a few blocks away, where the mediation will be conducted.
+Once your case is referred to the Domestic Relations Office, which can be by either court order or a written agreement, you will complete the Mediation Request located on this website.
+The Intake Coordinator will review your case to determine if it is appropriate for mediation and contact you.

 Mediation is offered Monday through Friday, and, if agreeable to all parties, may take place on the same day as your Court referral.
 Before mediation begins, an orientation is given that consists of:

 - a detailed description of the process, and

 - a presentation of nationally recognized video "For Our Children"